 Forest Park to Trojan Park to Wellston MetroLink

-This section of greenway stretches through residential areas and commercial districts and is a popular route for walking and biking to connect with Forest Park on the south as well as the Delmar and Forest Park Metrolink stations.
+This section of greenway stretches through residential areas and commercial districts and is a popular route for walking and biking to connect with Forest Park on the south as well as the Delmar, Forest Park and Wellston Metrolink stations.
 It runs parallel to DeBaliviere from the History Museum to where the paved path turns into Ruth Porter Mall Park.
 It’s also a treasured green space for getting fresh air, having a picnic or enjoying family and neighborhood get-togethers.

 Click here to download a printable Greenway Info Guide for the St. Vincent Greenway: Forest Park to Trojan Park.

 Total trail length: 2.49 Miles